Other Pipe Materials

 As our knowledge of lead poisoning grew, things evolved even more.
 Today, there are many various types of pipes on the market, each designed for a distinct purpose.
 PVC, PEX, ABS, copper, and galvanized steel pipes are all represented.
 To discover more about it, see the section below.

-The 5 Most Common Plumbing Pipe Types for Your Home Plumbing System in Singapore
+Most Common Plumbing Pipe Types for Your Home Plumbing System in Singapore

 PVC pipe (polyvinyl chloride) are commonly used in sinks, toilets, and shower drain lines.
 Because it shields the water from rust and corrosion better than other pipes, its plastic tubing is ideal for this sort of usage.
 This characteristic also explains why PVC pipe is such a long-lasting material.
 PVC pipes will endure indefinitely unless they are subjected to harm.